-The Periodic Safety Review (PSR) is a systematic reassessment every 10 years of the safetyof an operational facility or activity carried out at regular intervals to deal with the cumulative effects of ageing, modifications, operating experience and technical developments, and aimedat ensuring a high level of safety throughout the operating lifetime of the facility or activity.
+The Periodic Safety Review (PSR) is a systematic reassessment every 10 years of the safety of an operational facility or activity carried out at regular intervals to deal with the cumulative effects of ageing, modifications, operating experience and technical developments, and aimed at ensuring a high level of safety throughout the operating lifetime of the facility or activity.

 The format and content of PSR is defined in the Safety guide 1.10 of CSN.
-These periodic reviews do not aim to replace the analysis, control, and surveillance practices continuously carried out at the plants but to perform an overall assessment of the safety of each plant and of the possible improvements to be introduced taking into account their current state and thebest international practices.
+These periodic reviews do not aim to replace the analysis, control, and surveillance practices continuously carried out at the plants but to perform an overall assessment of the safety of each plant and of the possible improvements to be introduced considering their current state and the best international practices.